inamdarmihir/simplify-ml/README.md

-simplify-ML: Demos for Simplifying Machine Learning Welcome to Simplify-ML, a collection of hands-on project demos that aim to simplify the understanding and implementation of various machine learning techniques.
+#Simplify-ML: Demos for Simplifying Machine Learning
+Welcome to Simplify-ML, a collection of hands-on project demos that aim to simplify the understanding and implementation of various machine learning techniques.
 Whether you are a beginner or an experienced practitioner, these demos will help you grasp essential concepts and provide you with practical code examples using Google Colab.

 Table of Contents